RagnarB83/ash-documentation/docs/_build/html/_sources/module_highlevel_workflows.rst.txt

 Highlevel workflows
 ======================================

-These high-level workflows (singlepoint energy protocols) can either be used on their own as a theory-level in Singlepoint calculations or used as a SP_theory in workflows such as **thermochemprotocol**, **calc_xyzfiles**, **confsampler_protocol** (see :doc:`module_workflows`) or as a theory in **run_benchmark** (see :doc:`module_benchmarking`) .
+These high-level workflows are multi-step singlepoint energy protocols can either be used on their own as a theory-level in Singlepoint calculations or used as a SP_theory in workflows such as **thermochemprotocol**, **calc_xyzfiles**, **confsampler_protocol** (see :doc:`module_workflows`) or as a theory in **run_benchmark** (see :doc:`module_benchmarking`) .
-All of these protocols use the ORCA quantum chemistry code and give the 0 K electronic energy (no ZPVE).
+The ORCA_CC_CBS_Theory uses the ORCA quantum chemistry code for all steps of the workflows and gives a final 0 K electronic energy (no ZPVE).
 Gradients are not available and these can thus not be used in geometry optimizations or dynamics jobs.
+The MRCC_CC_CBS_Theory uses the MRCC program (not yet available)

 #########################################
-CC_CBS_Theory
+ORCA_CC_CBS_Theory
 #########################################

+ORCA_CC_CBS_Theory is synonymous with CC_CBS_Theory.

-This is an ASHTheory that carries out a multi-step single-point protocol to give a CCSD(T)/CBS estimated energy.
+This is an ASH Theory that carries out a multi-step single-point protocol to give a CCSD(T)/CBS estimated energy.
 Multiple ORCA calculations for the given geometry are carried out and the SCF and correlation energies extrapolated to the CCSD(T)/CBS limit using either regular CCSD(T) theory or DLPNO-CCSD(T) theory.
-This workflow is flexible and features multiple ways of approaching the CBS limit and the PNO limit.
+This workflow is flexible and features multiple ways of approaching the complete basis set limit (CBS) or the complete PNO space limit (CPS).
 Various options affecting the accuracy, efficiency and robustness of the protocol can be chosen.
 Many basis set families can be chosen that are available for most of the periodic table.
 Atomic spin-orbit coupling can be automatically included if system is an atom.

 .. code-block:: python

-    class CC_CBS_Theory:
+  class ORCA_CC_CBS_Theory:
-        def __init__(self, elements=None, cardinals = None, basisfamily=None, relativity=None, orcadir=None,
+      def __init__(self, elements=None, scfsetting='TightSCF', extrainputkeyword='', extrablocks='',
+              guessmode='Cmatrix', memory=5000, numcores=1,
+              cardinals=None, basisfamily=None, SCFextrapolation=True, alpha=None, beta=None,
-            stabilityanalysis=False, numcores=1, CVSR=False, CVbasis="W1-mtsmall", F12=False, Openshellreference=None, DFTreference=None, DFT_RI=False, auxbasis="autoaux-max",
+              stabilityanalysis=False, CVSR=False, CVbasis="W1-mtsmall", F12=False, Openshellreference=None,
+              DFTreference=None, DFT_RI=False, auxbasis="autoaux-max",
-                            DLPNO=False, memory=5000, pnosetting='extrapolation', pnoextrapolation=[6,7], FullLMP2Guess=False, T1=True, scfsetting='TightSCF',
+              DLPNO=False, pnosetting='NormalPNO', pnoextrapolation=[1e-6,1e-7,1.5,'TightPNO'], FullLMP2Guess=False,
+              T1=False, T1correction=False, T1corrbasis_size='Large', T1corrpnosetting='NormalPNOreduced',
-                            alpha=None, beta=None, extrainputkeyword='', extrablocks='', FCI=False, guessmode='Cmatrix', atomicSOcorrection=False):
+              relativity=None, orcadir=None, FCI=False, atomicSOcorrection=False):

-**CC_CBS_Theory** options:

 .. list-table::
    :widths: 15 15 15 60